SirMotte/FoundryVTT-Theme-Hearth/README.md

 This should be it.
 Happy testing and bug hunting.
 Please report any findings to me either on Discord (Sir Motte#1305) or use the GitHub issue reporter.

-## Supported Modules
+## Currently Supported Modules
-Others work out of the box or are not used by me.
-Right now I won't take requests for additional module support, but leave a comment anyway so I can create a todo list:

-- A lot of Modules don't require dedicated support, try it out.
+### A lot of Modules don't require dedicated support, try it out.

 - [Midi QoL](https://gitlab.com/tposney/midi-qol) -> Depending on you settings you may have mixed results.
-Please tell me if something is amiss.
 - [Action Pack](https://github.com/teroparvinen/foundry-action-pack)
 - [Always HP](https://github.com/ironmonk88/always-hp)
 - [Anonymous](https://github.com/reonZ/anonymous)